malipetek/imgwarp-js/readme.md

 Check the [source](https://github.com/malipetek/imgwarp-js/blob/master/fabric-warp-image.js).

-Send some issues feedback if you find anything.
+Send some issues if you find anything.